Garden pests - Bean seed fly

 There are several effective ways to control bean seed fly in your garden:

-For more information on growing your own peas, head to our pea and bean hub page.
+For more information on growing your own pea and bean plants, head to our pea and bean hub page.